 International students coming from abroad are required to have valid visas to enter France.
 Most of the international students enrolling in the Summer Session will obtain a Visa C Courte durée MULTI.

-You must have a visa that allows you to leave the national territory, as you must obtain the necessary exit authorization for the field trip to Brussels on 14th of July.
+You must have a visa that allows you to leave the national territory, as you must obtain the necessary exit authorization for the field trip to Brussels in mid-July.

 After receiving your documentation, you will need to set an appointment for a visa interview at a French consulate or Embassy in your home country.

 Please contact the French Embassy in your area to confirm what kind of visa is needed to enter France, and to inquire about visa processes.

 Subscribe Health and Travel Insurance

 All students are required to carry health insurance during the entire duration of the program.
 When living abroad, you never know when you will need to see a doctor or when an emergency might happen.
 Students must buy their own insurance prior to arrival.

 In order to participate in the Summer School, students are required to have valid individual or university insurance covering them for medical expenses + travel and repatriation.